Reaching your storage limit, this page will help you when that happens.

 Luckily there is a tool you can use to purge the contents of the database

-Open the Home Assistant UI and go to “Supervisor” in the sidebar, and then to the “Snapshots” tab, here you will see all your snapshots, these can be downloaded and placed somewhere safe.
+Open the Home Assistant UI and go to Settings > System > Backups, here you will see all your backups, these can be downloaded and placed somewhere safe.
 When you have done that, you can delete them in the UI and it will free up some space for you.

 Add-ons can take a lot of space, not just the add-on itself but also their data.

-Open the Home Assistant UI and go to “Supervisor” in the sidebar, you will be on the “Dashboard” tab when you click on the “Supervisor”, here you will see all your installed add-ons, maybe you have some that you no longer use, if you do those can be uninstalled to free up some space.
+Open the Home Assistant UI and go to Settings > Add-ons in the sidebar.
+Here you will see all your installed add-ons, maybe you have some that you no longer use, if you do those can be uninstalled to free up some space.

 If all else fails, you need to expand your storage.